Sell Your Tenant-Occupied House in Florida

 Section 8 Tenants and Housing Authority Transfers

 If your tenant has a Section 8 voucher, the sale gets more complicated.
-The Housing Choice Voucher program contract (the HAP agreement) is between you and the local housing authority.
-When you sell, the new owner has to pass a housing authority inspection, sign a new HAP contract, and get approved as a participating landlord.
-Some buyers can't or won't deal with that paperwork.
+The Housing Choice Voucher program contract, often called a HAP agreement, may involve the local housing authority, inspections, owner approval, rent payments, and transfer paperwork.
+Some buyers cannot or will not deal with that process.

 Want to learn more?
 Check out how it works or read our guide to selling a rental with tenants in Florida.